syagawa/cameyamasan/README.md

 ### start shot

 1. If app is starts, "app start!" on the OLED screen.
-2. Select mode push Up or Down.
+2. Select mode push Up or Down key.
 3. After selecting mode and push key1.
-4. Execute!!!
+4. start shot!!!